 Centuries before radiometric dating was conceived and throughout much of recorded human history, scientists widely concurred that The Creation of the earth and the universe were quite recent.
 Scientists presumed the earth and universe to be about 6,000 years old based on calculations detailed in the book of Genesis of the bible.
 Additionally, the recorded genealogies going from Adam to Jesus also supported this determination.
 However, largely beginning in the late nineteenth century, scientists began to question the age defined by biblical accounts.
-Physical evidence primarily from geological formations pointed to ancient earth that did not coincide with the young earth described by biblical accounts.
+Physical evidence primarily from geological formations pointed to ancient earth that did not coincide with biblical accounts’ young earth.

 The concept of ancient earth was emerging due to a variety of new thoughts and observations.
 Paleontologists had long presumed the fossils found around the world were evidence of the Flood of Noah.
 But, Geologists began to believe the physical evidence appeared to have formed in the very distant past and could not be nearly young.
 Geologists assumed prolonged and gradual processes formed these formations over eons of time, which they eventually called uniformitarianism.

 Uniformitarianism assumes that the rate of change we observe in the present represents, with but perhaps a few exceptions, the change rate throughout all history.
 Besides geological assumptions, other scientists were becoming naturalists.
 They proposed that the universe and the earth must have self-emerged and self-organized by natural laws and causes, specifically without the supernatural influence.
 This pivot away from the traditional biblical worldview and into a naturalistic worldview gained rapid acceptance.